 - Ensure that food is not left in the cooking compartment for too long as it may spoil. - It is not possible to start every type of heating with a start delay. - 1.
 Slide food into the cooking compartment on a suitable accessory and close the appliance door. - 2.
-Touch the $\bigcirc$ touch button. - 3.
+Touch the 1 touch button. - 3.
 Set the type of heating and temperature. - 4.
-Touch the touch button.
-The time-setting options are shown on the display.
-5. Select the explained time using the button. - 5.
-Select the cooking time using the $\rangle$ button. - Use the ✓ button to navigate to the "→ Ready at" line. - 7.
-Select the end time using the $\rangle$ button. - Touch the ▷|| touch button.
+Touch the 🕒 touch button. - The time-setting options are shown on the display. - 5.
+Select the cooking time using the \rangle button. - 6.
+Use the ∽ button to navigate to the "→ Ready at" line. - 7.
+Select the end time using the \rangle button. - Touch the ▷|| touch button.
 The appliance waits until the appropriate time to start the operation.